 Others think that a correction is coming during the September/October months.
 These months are very volatile around that time and others say the market is going to crash because the Fed pumped all this stimulus into it.

 What I described above is the Market in a nutshell.
-All these competing forces driving the market up or down.
-It all depends on which forces are in control and right now it’s the ‘keep making new highs’ forces.
+All these competing forces drive the market up or down.
+It all depends on which forces are in control and right now it's the 'keep making new highs' forces.

 The way I see it there are two outcomes for an investor like us, the market will go lower or it will go higher from today.
 How's that for ambivalence?

 If you want to.
 The market has had a great run up and it's always a good thing to take profits.